About

 For this program, a qualifying low-income household finds a private market apartment that meets Section 8 criteria.
 Then, the tenant pays a portion of the rent — usually 30% of their income — and the government makes a direct payment to the landlord that makes up the difference between the tenant’s portion and the full rent required by the landlord.

-Groton residents can apply to the Section 8 waitlist held by RCAP Solutions.
+Groton residents should apply to the Section 8 waitlist held by RCAP Solutions.
 RCAP Solutions manages 3,000 vouchers in central Massachusetts.
+This waitlist is most likely yield a Section 8 Voucher if you remain a Groton resident.

 Massachusetts developed its own version of the federal Section 8 program.
 Its program is called the Massachusetts Rental Voucher Program (MRVP).
 This program funds about 2,000 vouchers statewide.
 Not all agencies administer both the Mobile and Project Based programs.
 There is no central application process.
 Instead, interested applicants can consult this list of housing agencies who administer the mobile MRVP voucher and contact that agency directly.
 For general information about the mobile MRVP voucher, please read this description.